-Gladstone Regional Council Planning Scheme Uses Definition State Adopted Infrastructure Charge Schedule Council Charging Category Resort complex Premises used for tourist and visitor short-term accommodation that include integrated leisure facilities including: • restaurants and bars • meeting and function facilities • sporting and fitness facilities • staff accommodation • transport facilities directly associated with the tourist facility such as a ferry terminal and air services.
-Specialised Use Specialised Use Retirement facility A residential use of premises for an integrated community and specifically built and designed for older people.
+Gladstone Regional Council Planning Scheme Uses Definition State Adopted Infrastructure Charge Schedule Council Charging Category Resort complex (non-accommodation component) Resort complex (accommodation component) Premises used for tourist and visitor short-term accommodation that include integrated leisure facilities including: restaurants and bars meeting and function facilities sporting and fitness facilities staff accommodation transport facilities directly associated with the tourist facility such as a ferry terminal and air services.
+Specialised Use Accommodation (Short Term) Specialised Use Accommodation Short Term) Retirement facility A residential use of premises for an integrated community and specifically built and designed for older people.
 The use includes independent living units and may include serviced units where residents require some support with health care and daily living needs.
 The use may also include a manager's residence and office, food and drink outlet, amenity buildings, communal facilities and accommodation for staff.
-Accommodation (Long Term) N/A Roadside stall Premises used for the roadside display and sale of goods in rural areas.
+Accommodation (Long Term) Accommodation (Long Term) Roadside stall Premises used for the roadside display and sale of goods in rural areas.
 Minor Use Minor Use

 Gladstone Regional Council Planning Scheme Uses Definition State Adopted Infrastructure Charge Schedule Council Charging Category Rooming accommodation Premises used for the accommodation of one or more households where each resident: • has a right to occupy one or more rooms • does not have a right to occupy the whole of the premises in which the rooms are situated • may be provided with separate facilities for private use • may share communal facilities or communal space with one or more of the other residents.
 The use may include: • rooms not in the same building on site • provision of a food or other service • on site management or staff and associated accommodation.
 Facilities includes furniture and equipment as defined in the Residential Tenancies and Rooming Accommodation Act 2008.
-N/A Rural industry Premises used for storage, processing and packaging of products from a rural use.
+Accommodation (Long Term) Accommodation (Long Term) Rural industry Premises used for storage, processing and packaging of products from a rural use.
 The use includes processing, packaging and sale of products produced as a result of a rural use where these activities are ancillary to a rural use on or adjacent to the site.
 Industry Industry Rural workers' accommodation Any premises used as quarters for staff employed in the use of land for rural purposes, such as agriculture, intensive animal husbandry and forestry, conducted on a lot in the same ownership whether or not such quarters are self-contained.
 Low Impact Rural Minor Use Sales office The temporary use of premises for displaying a land parcel or buildings that can be built for sale or can be won as a prize.
 The use may include a caravan or relocatable dwelling or structure.
 Commercial (Office) Commercial Service industry Premises used for industrial activities that have no external air, noise or odour emissions from the site and can be suitably located with other non-industrial uses.
 Commercial (Retail) Commercial